 E.T. the Extra-Terrestrial: E.T., received high praise and was easily the most popular movie of 1982 and the 1980s and went on to win numerous awards.
 The movie is about a little boy who befriends an alien and helps him return to his planet.
 This movie has great moral lessons for kids.

-The Princess Bride: This 80s movie has a mixture of amusing genres such as comedy, adventure, fantasy and romance.
-The movie has so many movie quotes which are used until date.
+The Princess Bride: This 80s movie has a mixture of amusing genres such as comedy, adventure, fantasy, and romance.
+The movie has so many movie quotes that are used even today.
 Any kid who watches The Princess Bride will definitely find scenes and quotes they would appreciate.

 Beetlejuice: Do you need a movie for your little ones to watch on Halloween?
 Put on Beetlejuice!
 The movie is scary enough to have kids cover their faces but not scary enough to give them nightmares.
 It’s simply perfect.

 WarGames: Kids love movies about video games, understandable conspiracies, and technologies, so it’s easy to predict how they would feel about WarGames.
-The 80s kids loved this movie when it came out in 1983 and 2000s kids will definitely love it now.
+The 80s kids loved this movie when it came out in 1983 and the 2000s kids will definitely love it now.

 Ghostbusters: Ghostbusters was so good when it came out in 1984 that it was remade in the year 2016.
 The comedy interwoven with a spooky ghost tale is just the perfect blend to keep the kids giggling and shrieking.

 Who Framed Roger Rabbit: It’s surprising to think that a movie with so many special effects could be made in the 80s but Steven Spielberg did it and it worked.
 The movie has both cartoon characters and real-life characters interacting together and pulling amazing stunts.
 Kids will love it.

 The Goonies: If it’s a Stephen Spielberg, then your kids should see it.
 Kids love exciting movies and this movie is definitely one which would hold their attention.

 Lean on Me: This movie has a lot of lessons that every child should learn.
 It’s the kind of movie a family should watch together.
 As a parent, you can also take on some helpful tips on parenting from the movie.